-B840 – Driving down Loch Awe Scotland
+B840 – Driving along Loch Awe

 Loch Awe Scotland is the longest freshwater loch in Scotland: 41km (25mi).
 Its average width is 1km (0.62mi).

 Because it is so narrow, the views are spectacular.
-Sadly most of the drive along the loch has limited views.
+Sadly, most of the drive along the loch has limited views.
 A lot of the land by the water is privately owned and trees are everywhere along the road.
-Quite frustrating:
+Quite frustrating.

 Sometimes you are lucky to get a quick view of the water:

-Portsonachan Village & Other views
+Portsonachan Village & other views

 Towards the middle of the Loch, possible stops are more frequent especially in villages such as Portsonachan and Ballimeanoch.